WilliamsAbraham/TaskManager-TakeHome_Task/README.md

 The API is a task management Api

 ## We use these packages:
-- "Microsoft.AspNetCore.Identity.EntityFrameworkCore"
+- EntityFrameworkCore
-- "Microsoft.EntityFrameworkCore.SqlServer"
+- Microsoft.EntityFrameworkCore.SqlServer
-- "Microsoft.EntityFrameworkCore.Tools"
+- Microsoft.EntityFrameworkCore.Tools

 ## Features of this repository: